evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

     DoBBuildingClass = OLD LAW TENEMENT

-All original fields were kept and exported out as a csv file.
-The csv file was then imported in QGIS and joined to the **301 Building Footprints** data using *bin* as the joining field.
+All original fields were kept and exported out as a CSV file.
+The CSV file was then imported in QGIS and joined to the **301 Building Footprints** data using *bin* as the joining field.
 The following fields were kept and joined to the main Building Footprint file:

 * DoBBuildingClass ➡️ HPD Classification of Multiple Dwellings
 * LegalStories ➡️ number of legal stories in building
 * LifeCycle ➡️ the stage in the building life cycle
 * RecordStatus ➡️ the status of record

-Once the join was finalized and saved out as a new named file, an OLT field was created recoding the DoBBuilding field to a 0-1 using the following expression:
+Once the join was finalized and saved out as a newly named file, an OLT field was created recoding the DoBBuilding field to a 0-1 using the following expression:

     if DoBBuilding = OLD LAW TENEMENT == 1
     else 0